-Minimizing or eliminating lawns and integrating drought tolerant landscaping saves water and energy and reduces the amount of fertilizers that pollute waterways.
+Minimizing or eliminating lawns and integrating drought tolerant landscaping saves water, energy, and reduces the volume of fertilizers that pollute waterways.

 Design irrigated area with ≤40% turf and use only drought-tolerant and/or native species for all irrigation.

 A list of drought-tolerant/native landscaping turf and plants may be obtained through a local cooperative extension office